We-Gold/tinyneat/README.md

 console.log(`Best fitness: ${tn.getBestGenomes()[0].fitness}`)
 ```

+## NEAT Demos

+[Racing](https://wegold.me/tinyneat/examples/racing/): An adaptation of a very old project of mine that trains agents to drive around race tracks.

 ## Environment Recommendations

 Environments are not managed by TinyNEAT.
 We do recommend one of two environment structures.
 One, is an OpenAI gym-type environment, where each agent has their own environment.
 The other is an environment that manages each agent individually inside a single environment.